particle-iot/docs/src/content/reference/device-os/firmware.md

 Dec 17 01:41:37 [comm.protocol] ERROR: Handshake: could not receive HELLO response 10
 ```

 The system includes a number of logging statements if it is having trouble connecting to the cloud.
-These errors are defined [in the source](https://github.com/particle-iot/device-os/blob/develop/communication/inc/protocol_defs.h#L25).
+These errors are defined in the Device OS source in [protocol_defs.h](https://github.com/particle-iot/device-os/blob/develop/communication/inc/protocol_defs.h#L25).

 | Number | Constant | Description |
 | :--- | :--- | :--- |